bswck/modern_types/README.md

 Importing `__modern_types__` will make all `typing._eval_type`-dependent parts of your application, including pydantic models, work with PEP 585 and PEP 604.

 # Is `__modern_types__` safe to use in production?
 Yes.
-It shouldn't break most any existing codebase it only uses AST and overwrites `typing.ForwardRef._evaluate`.
+It shouldn't break any existing codebase.
+It only uses AST and overwrites `typing.ForwardRef._evaluate`.
-`__modern_types__` does not interact with the caller's namespaces, does not mutate built-in classes and such.
+`__modern_types__` does not interact with the caller's namespaces, does not mutate built-in classes and does not do any other dubious things.

-Only one, safe monkeypatch and huge benefits.

 # How to use?
 > [!Warning]